oisinmulvihill/evasion-messenger/README.rst

 For example::

-    'DISPATCH <signal string> {"source":"<uuid string>" or "", "data":{...}}'
+    'DISPATCH proc_uuid <signal string> {"reply_to":"<uuid string>" or "", "data":{...}}'

-    'DISPATCH door_open {"source":"", "data":{"a":1}}'
+    'DISPATCH 3c14d4b7-3b88-4680-96d1-e367f051eef1 door_open {"reply_to":"", "data":{"a":1}}'
-    'DISPATCH stop_sound {"source":"<uuid>", "data":{}}'
+    'DISPATCH 3c14d4b7-3b88-4680-96d1-e367f051eef1 stop_sound {"reply_to":"<uuid>", "data":{}}'

 DISPATCH_REPLY
 ``````````````
 This is a reply to a received signal.
-When signal is empty no reply is needed.
+When reply_to is empty no reply is
-If source is not empty the a reply is required.
-The source from the dispatch
+expected.
+If reply_to is not empty then a reply is required.
+The source from the
-payload is used to return data to a sender waiting for a reply.
+DISPATCH payload is used to return data to a sender waiting for a reply.

 For example::

-  'DISPATCH_REPLY source_uuid {"a":1}'
+  'DISPATCH_REPLY proc_uuid reply_to_uuid {"a":1}'

 HUB_PRESENT
 ```````````